Relative Entropy Methods for the Approximation of Reactive Trajectories

 which suggests the self-normalized importance sampling estimator

-where $Y^k \overset{\mathrm{i.i.d.}}{\sim} \P \text{ for } k = 1, \dots, N$.
-Experience with other estimators related to Girsanov's theorem strongly suggests that such a na\"ive estimator will not be robust.
-Some successes have been attained in the importance sampling of paths of diffusion processes by roughly similar estimators~\cite{zhang_koopman_2022,dupuis_importance_2012,vanden-eijnden_rare_2012}.
+of $\EQ[g]$, where $Y^k \overset{\mathrm{i.i.d.}}{\sim} \P \text{ for } k = 1, \dots, N$.
+Experience with other estimators related to Girsanov's theorem suggests that such a na\"ive estimator will not be robust.
+Some successes have been attained in the importance sampling of paths of diffusion processes by roughly similar means~\cite{zhang_koopman_2022,dupuis_importance_2012,vanden-eijnden_rare_2012}.
 We hope that our results will facilitate the development of analogous methods for the transition path process.
 However, we note that~\cite{zhang_koopman_2022,dupuis_importance_2012,vanden-eijnden_rare_2012} treat only paths observed up to a fixed finite time, not up to an unbounded stopping time as in our work.
 This is a significant challenge.
 In fact, since the stopping time is expected to have a moment generating function defined only a finite interval, it is not clear to us that the variance of $\bar g_N$ must be finite even if one assumes that $L \tilde q / \tilde q$ is bounded.
 By contrast, note that our estimators of relative entropy differences and gradients do have finite variance under plausible assumptions.
 Nonetheless, in Section~\ref{sec: numerical experiments}, we present numerical experiments related to a simple problem for which the self-normalized importance sampling estimator produces good results.

 One might also consider the possibility of estimating the relative entropy $\dkl(\P \Vert \Q)$, not a relative entropy difference, for a given approximate committor function.
 The crux of the problem is to estimate the ratio of normalizing constants